Unipotent quantum coordinate ring and cominuscule prefundamental representations: Introduction

-We remark that when the action of $e_0$ is given by a left multiplication by the root vector corresponding to the maximal root in $\sfDel^+\cap w_r\left(-\sfDel^+\right)$ with respect to a reduced expression of $w_r$, the space $U^-_q(w_r)$ has a well-defined $U_q(\mf{b})$-module structure for any $r$.
+The $U_q(\mf{b})$-module structures on $U^-_q(w_r)$ are still defined in almost the same way as in \cite{JKP23}, while the method in this paper is more improved and unified compared to \cite{JKP23}.
+In particular, when the action of $e_0$ is given by a left multiplication by the root vector corresponding to the maximal root in $\sfDel^+\cap w_r\left(-\sfDel^+\right)$ with respect to a reduced expression of $w_r$, the space $U^-_q(w_r)$ has a well-defined $U_q(\mf{b})$-module structure for any $r$.
 But it is not irreducible unless $r$ is cominuscule.
 Thus the $U_q(\bo)$-module $U^-_q(w_r)$ is not isomorphic to $L_{r,a}^\pm$ in general except for cominuscule $r$ (see Remark \ref{rem:Mw} for further discussion).
 So we expect a completely different description of $e_0$ on $U_q^-(w_r)$ to have an isomorphism to $L^\pm_{r,a}$ for non-cominuscule $r$.

+When we prove Theorem \ref{thm:positive case}, it is crucial to compute the $\ell$-highest weight of $1 \in U_q^-(w_r)$ with respect to the $U_q(\bo)$-actions.
+This is more involved than in \cite{JKP23} beyond types $A_n^{(1)}$ and $D_n^{(1)}$.
+So we use the quantum shuffle approach following \cite{Le04} on root vectors in $U_q^-(w_r)$ to have an explicit description of the action of $e_i$ ($i\neq 0$) on them (see Appendix \ref{appendixA}) and the crystal structure developed in \cite{Kw13,JK19, Jang22} (see Remark \ref{rem:action of ei on dual vector} for more details).